AriFordsham/GHCWiki/default-superclass-instances.md

 ```

 Note the `instance` declaration nested inside the `class` declaration.
-This is the default superclass instance declaration, and `Functor` thereby becomes an intrisic superclass of `Applicative`.
+This is the default superclass instance declaration, and `Functor` thereby becomes an intrinsic superclass of `Applicative`.
 Moreover, note that the definition of `fmap` uses the `<*>` operation of `Applicative`; that is the whole point!

 Here is another example: